krzwid/BibTex/README.md

 # BibTex Parser
 ![](./BibTeX_logo.svg.png)

-BibTex Parser reads content of any BibTex (https://en.wikipedia.org/wiki/BibTeX) file (*.bib) and converts a text form to an object one.
+Parser reads content of any BibTex (https://en.wikipedia.org/wiki/BibTeX) file (*.bib) and converts a text form to an object one.

 ## Functionnality